dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an AnalyticDB for MySQL V2.0 result table.md

 # Create an AnalyticDB for MySQL V2.0 result table

-This topic describes how to create an AnalyticDB for MySQL V2.0 result table in Realtime Compute for Apache Flink.
+This topic describes how to create an AnalyticDB for MySQL V2.0 result table.
 It also describes the mapping between the field data types of AnalyticDB for MySQL and Realtime Compute for Apache Flink.

 **Note:** This topic applies only to Blink 1.4.5 and later.